axonops/.github/profile/README.md

 [AxonOps Workbench](https://github.com/axonops/axonops-workbench-cassandra) is a free and fully opensource desktop application built for Cassandra DB developers and DBAs.
 Seamlessly connect and interact with Apache Cassandra clusters while enjoying a host of innovative enhancements and exciting features.

+## CQLAI

+[CQLAI](https://github.com/axonops/cqlai) is a modern AI-powered CQL shell for Apache Cassandra with rich terminal UI, cqlsh compatibility, and natural language query generation.
+A fast, portable interactive terminal built in Go, offering enhanced productivity features with optional AI capabilities.
+100% free and open-source with no hidden costs or premium tiers.

 ## Getting Started

 AxonOps offers a free starter plan for up to 6 nodes, allowing users to explore its full functionality.
 For larger deployments, enterprise plans are available, offering extended features and support